-Dehydration is a common problem for seniors
+Dehydration is a common and serious health problem for seniors

 6 ways to get seniors to drink more water

 Sometimes, making it easy for seniors to serve themselves could encourage them to drink more water.
-Try putting a lightweight pitcher of water and a cup near their favorite seat.

 3. Experiment with beverages at different temperatures

 Your senior may prefer hot drinks to cold, or the other way around.
 Experiment to find out which type they like better.
-Try warming up juices, making decaf iced coffee with cream, or adding soda water to make drinks bubbly.

 4. Try something savory